jordanmar51/NOR_Analysis/README.md

     1. Open output_file.xlsx in Excel
     2. Go to the Automate tab → Click New Script in Scripting Tools section
     3. Clear editor of all contents, copy and paste the contents of `machine_OfficeScript_for_DI_calc.txt` into the editor
     4. Save and run the script, a completion message will appear if script was successfully executed.

 ### 3.4.
 Process Kinematic Data in Excel

     1. Open `compiled_kinematics.xlsx` in Excel.
     2. Go to Developer tab → Visual Basic under Code section.
 A separate Microsoft Visual Basic window will now be  displayed.
-    3. In this window, on left side locate the  VBAProject (compiled_kinematics.xisx) tree then select       `          ThisWorkbook.
+    3. In this window, on left side locate the  VBAProject (compiled_kinematics.xisx) tree then select `ThisWorkbook`.
 Right click ThisWorkbook → Insert → Module.
 A text window on the right side will now be displayed.
     4. In the righthand window, copy and paste script within  `VBA_macro_for_kinematics.txt` file into window
     5. Close the left window then click the Run (▶️) button to execute macro.
 A message will confirm successful execution upon completion.

 NOTE: Do not have any other Excel files opened during this step